New York City Council Progressive Caucus: History

 The Progressive Caucus was formed in 2009 order to promote policies focused on building "a more just and equal New York City."
 The Caucus initially consisted of 12 members, co-chaired by Brad Lander (D-Brooklyn) and Melissa Mark-Viverito (D-Manhattan/Bronx).

 In July 2016, the caucus encouraged New York Governor Andrew Cuomo to sign an anti-Airbnb bill into law.
 This bill, the first of its kind as it pertained to regulation of Airbnb, was signed into law in the state of New York on October 21, 2016.
 Also, in November 2016, the caucus endorsed Minnesota Congressman Keith Ellison for chairman of the Democratic National Committee.

+The caucus launched the Progressive Caucus Alliance as a campaign arm for the group ahead of the 2017 election, endorsing a slate of incumbent members and ideologically aligned challengers.
+The group was inactive until 2025, when it endorsed a slate of incumbent members for the 2025 election.

 Members

 Current membership includes the following members:

+Membership during the 2021-2023 term: